What is a CUSIP Number?

 Additionally, the following benefits also accrue to investors:

-- Since these numbers are unique and specific to each security, it allows for easy identification and tracking of stocks, bonds and funds, etc. to ensure accurate execution and documentation of trades, settlement, and clearance.
+- Since these numbers are unique and specific to each security, it allows for easy identification and tracking of stocks, bonds, funds, etc., to ensure accurate execution and documentation of trades, settlement, and clearance.

-- Information specific to the trades, yield, and performance of a stock, etc. can be obtained by way of research using CUSIP number.
+- Information specific to the trades, yield, performance of a stock, etc., can be obtained through research using the CUSIP number.

-- It allows issuers to map individual securities to the investors, making it easier to track payouts of interest and dividend, etc.
+- It allows issuers to map individual securities to the investors, making it easier to track interest and dividend, etc.